The Miyaoka-Yau inequality and uniformisation of canonical models: Introduction

 \item The space $X$ is projective, klt, and smooth in codimension two; the canonical divisor $K_X$ is ample, and we have equality in the $ℚ$-Miyaoka-Yau Inequality~\eqref{eq:X2}. \end{enumerate} A compact complex space is called \emph{singular ball quotient} if it satisfies these equivalent conditions. \end{thmDef}

-\begin{cor}[Hyperbolicity of smooth loci of singular ball quotients] The smooth locus of a singular ball quotient is Kobayashi-hyperbolic.
-In particular, in the setting of Theorem~\ref{thm:BQ}, the canonical model $X_{can}$ is a singular ball quotient, and the smooth locus of $X_{can}$ is Kobayashi-hyperbolic. \end{cor}
+\begin{cor}[Hyperbolicity of smooth loci of canonical models] In the setting of Theorem~\ref{thm:BQ}, the canonical model $X_{can}$ is a singular ball quotient.
+In particular, the smooth locus of $X_{can}$ is Kobayashi-hyperbolic. \end{cor}